neondatabase/website/content/docs/guides/prisma.md

 const prisma = new PrismaClient({ adapter })
 ```

 You can then use Prisma Client as you normally would with full type-safety.
-Prisma Migrate, introspection, and Prisma Studio will continue working as before, using the Neon connection string defined in your `schema.prisma` file.
+Prisma Migrate, introspection, and Prisma Studio will continue working as before, using the Neon connection string defined by the `DATABASE_URL` variable in your `schema.prisma` file.

 ## Connection timeouts